MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 ## Quantize ONNX model

-WinMLTools support compressing onnx model by quantize() operator.
+WinMLTools support compressing ONNX models by using the quantize() operator.
 We are currently supporting linear quantization from 32 bit floating point data into 8 bit data.

+> [!NOTE]
-User should be aware that there could be accuracy loss of the result model, and should verify the accuracy of the result.
+Quantization could result in loss of accuracy in the resulting moel.
+Make sure you verify the model's accuracy before deploing into your application.

 ~~~python
 import winmltools